-Effective and inclusive disaster recovery1 can reduce vulnerabilities and inequities, strengthen resilience to future risks and restore progress towards the SDGs.
+Effective and inclusive disaster recovery can reduce vulnerabilities and inequities, strengthen resilience to future risks and restore progress towards the SDGs.
 Yet, while progress has been made in emergency preparedness and response, capacities of countries across the world to manage recovery processes still linger behind.
 Post-disaster interventions are often ad-hoc, short-term and uncoordinated, favouring reconstruction over socio-economic and human recovery needs.

-Utilizing UNDP's in-depth knowledge and experience in recovery, this project aims at building the resilience of countries in the face of disasters by strengthening national capacities to plan and manage recovery processes in a sustainable and inclusive manner ("Build Back Better").
-Target countries are Burkina Faso, Lao PDR, Myanmar and Niger2.
+Utilizing UNDP's in-depth knowledge and experience in recovery, this project aims at building the resilience of countries facing of disasters caused by natural hazards.
+The project will contribute to strengthening national & local government capacities to prepare for, plan and manage recovery processes in a sustainable and inclusive manner with a high focus on ensuring that there are capacities to Build Back Better after a disaster.
+Target countries are Burkina Faso, Lao PDR, Myanmar and Niger.